 Impacts relating to traffic are evaluated, disclosed, and addressed under CEQA as examples of impacts occurring under a broader concept of transportation-related activities with the potential for causing significant impacts on the environment.
 Bioenergy projects can generate substantial traffic from feedstock deliveries.
-Traffic levels may be increased or changed at intersections, freeways, freeway ramps, and traffic can cause adverse effects transit, pedestrian, and bicycle facilities and use.
+Traffic levels may be increased or changed at intersections, freeways, and freeway ramps; and traffic can cause adverse effects on transit, pedestrian, and bicycle facilities and use.
 These potential traffic impacts must be analyzed.
 Safety is also considered, as more trucks on the roads, especially near intersections or school zones, can raise concerns.
-The potential deterioration of the physical roadways, due to the increased heavy truck traffic, is also examined.
+The potential deterioration of the physical roadways, due to the increased heavy truck traffic, must also be considered.
 This review helps promote sustainable development practices and efficient use of resources.
 Mitigation options are available if the transportation impacts are found to be potentially significant.

 For many decades, Level of Service (LOS) was the primary method used to evaluate congestion and delay as the primary traffic impacts under CEQA.
 LOS looked at increased traffic volume and its impact on the flow of traffic, with a focus on infrastructure capacity and travel conditions.
-LOS was on a scale from A to F, with A indicating free-flowing traffic and F indicating extensive delays, gridlock and stoppages.
+LOS was on a scale from A to F, with A indicating free-flowing traffic and F indicating extensive delays, gridlock, and stoppages.

 In late 2018, however, section 15064.3 was added to the CEQA Guidelines.
 It provides that Vehicle Miles Traveled (VMT) is now the required method for evaluating transportation impacts.
-This change in approach was part of a larger mandate in SB 743 (Statutes of 2013) to promote the reduction of GHG emissions, the development of multimodal transportation networks, and a diversity of land uses.
+This change in approach was part of a larger mandate in SB 743 (Statutes of 2013, Chapter 386) to promote the reduction of GHG emissions, the development of multimodal transportation networks, and a diversity of land uses.
 Under the focus on VMT, the key question under CEQA is whether a proposed project will conflict with, or be inconsistent with, the criteria and methods set forth in Section 15064.3.
 The first step is to look at the number of vehicle trips that will be generated by a project.
 Next, the origin and destination of the trips are estimated, along with the trip lengths.
 The mode of transportation must be detailed, including walking, biking, public transport, or vehicles, which includes the types of vehicles.
 From this information, a project's total VMT is calculated.
 The total VMT is compared to baseline VMT conditions.
-If there is a significant increase in VMT, mitigation measures may be required.
-Such mitigation may involve funding or constructing improvements to transportation infrastructure.
-It can also include promoting alternative modes of transportation and other solutions.
+If there is a significant increase in VMT or VMT otherwise exceeds the lead agency's VMT significance threshold, mitigation measures may be required.
+Such mitigation may involve funding or constructing improvements to transit infrastructure or service.
+It can also include other means of promoting modes of travel other than individual vehicles.

 Regarding modes of transportation, there are several different trucks that are utilized by bioenergy businesses.
 One commonly used vehicle is a wood chip van, which collects, transports, and can deliver biomass materials like wood chips, sawdust, bark, or other feedstock from collection sites to the bioenergy facility.
 These trucks have a large cargo capacity, along with conveyor belts for loading and unloading.
-Some chip vans may have on-board processing equipment to reduce the biomass materials during transportation.
-Chip vans are typically about 48 feet long, and typically have a maximum weight capacity of around 80,000 pounds (approximately 36.3 metric tons) in many regions.
+Some chip vans may have on-board processing equipment to reduce the volume of biomass materials during transportation.
+Chip vans are typically about forty-eight feet long and typically have a maximum weight capacity of around 80,000 pounds (approximately 36.3 metric tons) in many regions.
 This total weight includes both the weight of the truck and trailer and the payload of chips.
 The payload itself usually ranges from about 42,000 to 52,000 pounds (approximately 19 to 23.6 metric tons), depending on the specific configuration and legal weight limits in the area.